woojiahao/woojiahao/README.md

 ### Currently learning 🌱

-- Machine learning with an emphasis on NLP for an upcoming internship!
+- Machine learning with an emphasis on NLP
 - 3D modelling with Blender <!-- Add link to project previews -->

 ### Contact me 📬